Fluffernuttersandwich/Better7D2DbyFNS/README.md

 This list is not ideal for a dedicated server, but you could cannibalize the mod list for ideas.

-_Caution: Some mods like IDC's Nomad do not work in multiplayer!_

 ---

 **4. Do both the server and all clients need to download this entire ModList for it to work on multiplayer?**